Ashishjaiswal181/Ashishjaiswal181.github.io/index.md

 # About Me

-Hello!
-I am an enthusiast engineer persuing B. Tech in the Department of Computer Science.
+Hey there!
+I am Ashish, an enthusiast engineer but currently working on my Japanese Language fluency.
 I am interested in making changes to the world.
 My ideology is that everyone has their own struggle story so as an engineer I think it is my responsibility to make everybody's struggle less sufferable.
-Currently I am learning and working on a project based on machine learning that will be represented in the Innovation Challenge held by my university.
+Currently, I am learning and working on a project based on AI Agent.

 # Hobbies